prathamgit/resolvent4py/README.md

     ```bash
         pip install .
     ```
-- Unless already available, download `sphinx` to build the documentation
-    ```bash
-        pip install sphinx sphinx-rtd-theme
-    ```
-- Build the documentation and open it with
+- Build the documentation and open it with the following commands
     ```bash
         ./compile_html.sh && open build/html/index.html
     ```